aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/section-features-supported-on-epub-export/_index.md

 |Different Even and Odd Pages |N/A | | |
 |Continue from Previous Section |Yes | | |
 ##### **Section Break Type**
-Section breaks are exported as a <br> tag which contains the special Microsoft Office attribute mso-break-type:section-break.
+Section breaks are exported as a &lt;br&gt; tag which contains the special Microsoft Office attribute mso-break-type:section-break.

 There is an option to skip exporting breaks to HTML at all.